Fred Wilson (ice hockey)

 Frederick Cornelius Wilson (October 3, 1892 – January 18, 1971) was a Canadian professional ice hockey and football player.
-He played with the Regina Capitals of the Western Canada Hockey League.
+He played with the Regina Capitals of the Western Canada Hockey League during the 1921–22 season.
 He was also a member of the 1914 Regina Victorias that captured the Allan Cup as senior amateur champions of Canada.

 Wilson was inducted into the Saskatchewan Sports Hall of Fame as a football player in 1974, having played for the Regina Rugby Club and Regina Roughriders.